 The 2009 Code provided for the increase of the otherwise applicable period of ineligibility when aggravating circumstances were present.
 When the 2015 Code increased the period of ineligibility for intentional doping from 2 years to 4 years, the Aggravating Circumstances Article was deleted.
 The Aggravating Circumstances Article has been reinserted in the First Draft to deal with special or exceptional circumstances where an additional period of ineligibility from 0-2 years is appropriate.
-For example, when fraudulent conduct occurs during the results management or hearing process (Articles 10.3.1.1 and 10.7.2) or where a provisional suspension is violated (Definition of Aggravating Circumstances).
+For example, where a provisional suspension is violated (Definition of Aggravating Circumstances).